chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Tue Dec 26 13:56:23 CST 2017

 I opened my terminal to code on Fri Dec 29 11:45:09 CST 2017

+I opened my terminal to code on Fri Dec 29 11:45:11 CST 2017